 As we know, being a Group moderator includes specific features that help you manage the content and members of your Group.
 However, sometimes a private Group needs more than just the regular moderator settings.
-Which is why we've created admin accessible private Groups.
+This is why we've created admin accessible Groups.

 When the admin accessible toggle is turned on in a private Group, admins have the ability to set department and location Group requirements, sync with Okta settings, edit Resources, add integrations, and much more.
 Using this feature, moderators are able to include admins with higher-level settings without removing the private functionality of the Group's content.
 Let's dive in.

 To add the admin accessible setting to a private Group.

 From your Groups page, select the specific Group from the list.

 Once in the Group, click the three-dot button on the top, right-hand side, and click Settings from the dropdown menu.

 Scroll to the General section of the settings.
 Then, turn on the Admin Accessible toggle for the Group.

 Scroll down to save these settings by clicking Submit Settings and then close the settings page of the Group by clicking Close at the top, right-hand side.